Towards Fully Autonomous Drone-Based Last-Mile Delivery: Last-Mile Delivery Using Autonomous Vehicles with Drones

-where $t_v^{load}$ is the amount of time required to load parcels on vehicle $v$, and $t_v^{wait}$ is the total amount of time vehicle $v$ has waits for its drones to complete delivery.
-Similar to the total distance, these time segments ($t_{v,f}$, $t_{f,w_1}$, $t_{w_i, w_{i+1}}$, $t_{w_n, f}$, $t_{f,v}$) are precomputed to accelerate the process of obtaining the optimal solution.
-Another salient feature is that these distance and time segments can be updated in real-time to account for dynamic traffic conditions so we can get the optimal solution specifically for the current traffic conditions.
+Here $\tau_v^{L}$ is the amount of time required to load parcels and drones on AV $v$, and $\tau_v^{W}$ is the total amount of time AV $v$ has to wait for its drones to complete delivery.
+Consequently, the computation of $d_v^{T}$ and $\tau_v^{T}$ for AV $v$ can be expedited by using precomputed distance/time segments, leading to accelerated calculation of the optimal solution.
+Another salient aspect of the proposed pre-computation method is that we take into account the current traffic conditions to calculate the total cost, \emph{i.e.,} the distance and time segments are updated accounting for the current traffic conditions and used for obtaining new optimal solutions.